arangodb/arangojs/README.md

     Base URL of the ArangoDB server.

     If you want to use ArangoDB with HTTP Basic authentication, you can provide the credentials as part of the URL, e.g. `http://user:pass@localhost:8529`.
-You can still override these credentials at any time using the *useBasicAuth* or *useBearerAuth* methods.
+    You can still override these credentials at any time using the _useBasicAuth_ or _useBearerAuth_ methods.

-    The driver automatically uses HTTPS if you specify an HTTPS *url*.
+    The driver automatically uses HTTPS if you specify an HTTPS _url_.

-    If you need to support self-signed HTTPS certificates, you may have to add your certificates to the *agentOptions*, e.g.:
+    If you need to support self-signed HTTPS certificates, you may have to add your certificates to the _agentOptions_, e.g.:

     ```js
     agentOptions: {
       ca: [
-        fs.readFileSync('.ssl/sub.class1.server.ca.pem'),
-        fs.readFileSync('.ssl/ca.pem')
-      ]
+        fs.readFileSync(".ssl/sub.class1.server.ca.pem"),
+        fs.readFileSync(".ssl/ca.pem")
+      ];
     }
     ```